oissevalt/opzione/README.md

 Note that the use of reflection can introduce additional operation time and memory usage, but best effort has been made to minimize such impact.
 According to benchmark (`opzione_test.go`), a sequence of operation on nested pointers took less than 300ns on average.

-For value types, `Chained` is expected to behave the same as `Simple`.
+For value types and single pointers, `Chained` is expected to behave the same as `Simple`.

 ## Optional